InquisitorA/Taxi_Domain/README.md

-Solving the taxi domain problem using RL
+Solving the taxi domain problem using Reinforcement Learning